fnyaoke/News/README.md

 # News

 An application that will help people list and preview news articles from various sources.

+## Author

+Florence Nyaoke

+##